celery/celery/docs/getting-started/brokers/sqs.rst

         broker_transport_options = {'visibility_timeout': 43200}

-- SQS does not yet support worker remote control commands.
+- SQS doesn't yet support worker remote control commands.

-- SQS does not yet support events, and so cannot be used with :program:`celery events`, :program:`celerymon` or the Django Admin monitor.
+- SQS doesn't yet support events, and so cannot be used with :program:`celery events`, :program:`celerymon` or the Django Admin monitor.